GoogleCloudPlatform/bigquery-utils/udfs/remote_udfs/nlp/README.md

 ### Setting the environment variables

 Replace the various environment variables below with your desired values.

+**_NOTE:_** When setting the LOCATION, use a regional endpoint (for example, us-central1) for the purpose of this demo, the location will be used for both the Cloud Function and the BigQuery parameters.

 ```
 PROJECT=your_project_id
 LOCATION=your_bigquery_dataset_location